 Being a mum means that you’re always on the go.
-From taking care of the house, going shopping, cooking and preparing meals to being a taxi driver for the kids.
 The work never ends, but it’s even worse if you are also running your own business.

-Don’t you get annoyed when you hear about people that manage to have a job, have the perfect (spotless) house and even have time to do one or two side-hustles and bring in more money that way?
-How can they manage to do everything?
+Don’t you get annoyed when you hear about people that have a job, have the perfect (spotless) house and even have time to do one or two side-hustles and bring in more money that way?
+How can they do everything?

-Keep reading to get 7 tips to get more done without losing your mind:
+Keep reading to get 7 productivity tips for mompreneurs:

-The goals don’t have to be business goals only, you can have personal goals as well or money goals.
+The goals don’t have to be business goals only, you can have personal goals as well or money goals, which is great.

 This means you spend less time trying to decide what to do and you feel more in control.
 Or rather, you spend the time at the beginning but after you’ve decided what to do, it’s much easier because you know the steps you need to take to achieve it.
 It doesn’t matter if the goal is big or small, you know what to do.

-I thought it was a bit weird to schedule everything for the week.
-I mean everything, from recurrent business tasks to house cleaning, kid’s stuff, time for entertainment, etc. It didn’t matter if they were recurrent tasks or one-off tasks.
-Everything got scheduled for the week.
-On paper and electronically.
+I used to think it was a bit weird to schedule everything for the week.
+I mean everything, from recurrent business tasks to house cleaning, kid’s stuff, time for entertainment, etc. It doesn't matter if they are recurrent tasks or one-off tasks.

 #ProductivityTip: Your schedule is not set in stone, so be flexible and rearrange things.
 You’re in control.